dsprovider/data-science-portfolio/README.md

      * has_private_parking
      * has_garden
   5. **Target Feature:** buy_price
-  6. 💡 For simplicity, the model currently does not consider categorical parameters such as neighborhood or energy certificate.
+  6. **Note:** for simplicity, the model currently does not consider categorical parameters such as neighborhood or energy certificate.
 Future improvements should aim to incorporate these factors into the code.

 # 🏢 **Apartment Condition Classification**
 A classification model to predict whether an apartment is new or not, using various property features.